amundi/active-biblio/docs/checklists/ch03-requirements.md

 - Is the definition of success included?
 Of failure?

-	The application is designed to handle books, reservation and rental.
+	The application is designed to handle books, reservation and borrow.
 We also integrate social features like comments, likes.
 	If user can use all features, it's a success.

 ### Requirements Quality